• Skip to main content

 • Turkey Stock - If you made a huge pot of turkey stock with the Thanksgiving turkey, use it!
 But you can also simply substitute chicken or veggie stock or even water.
 Use it to deglaze the pan, especially if your spices start to burn.

 • Canned Tomato - This chili uses a combination of tomato paste, crushed tomatoes and whole peeled tomatoes.
 This gives you a good combination of thickness, smooth tomato sauce, and chunky tomato pieces.
-Drain the juice from the whole peeled tomatoes into the pot, then chop them on a cutting board.
+Drain the juice from the whole peeled tomatoes into the chili pot, then chop the big pieces on a cutting board.
 You can chop them as chunky or small as you like.
 If you don't like any chunks of tomato, use 2 cans of crushed tomatoes instead.
 Diced tomatoes or fire roasted would also work in place of the whole peeled.

 • Pinto and Black Beans - A great combination with turkey chili, but you could also substitute kidney beans.
 I like having 2 different kinds of beans, but use whatever beans you like!

 • Leftover Turkey - This recipe is made quick and easy by using cooked leftover turkey from the holidays.
 If you don't have it, you can also start the chili by browning 1 pound of ground turkey or ground beef before adding in the onions and peppers.
 Or you could use cooked shredded chicken in place of the turkey, like leftover or rotisserie chicken.
+Also check out my Beef Vegetable Chili and Southwest Chicken Chili!

 Variations and Additions